Baneshwor, Kathmandu

 Baneshwor (बानेश्वर) is the largest residential area of Kathmandu, Nepal.
 The area is composed of New-Baneshwor, Mid-Baneshwor, and Old-Baneshwor, Baneshwor Height, Minbhawan, Shankhamul, Bhimsengola and Thapa Gaun.
-Major landmarks of Baneshwor include the current meeting place of the Federal Parliament of Nepal, the International Convention Centre.
+Major landmarks of Baneshwor include the International Convention Centre which used to host Federal Parliament of Nepal until September 2026.
 Maitighar Mandala is located at the southern border of the neighborhood.
 Baneshwor is the central hub of many businesses and opportunities in Kathmandu.
 It is regarded as the land of opportunities by Nepali people.
 The people in this area are often employed in private business or are in the corporate sector.

 Baneshwor is a local financial and educational hub hosting several national banks and institutions.
 The following organizations have their headquarters in Baneshwor: